 Retirement Plan Tax Basics

-When it comes to retirement plans, some of the most common ones you'll find are 401(k), Roth IRA and traditional IRA accounts.
-All of these account types allow both you and your employer to contribute funds up to set annual limits.
-Further, they're intended for you to keep your cash in the account until you reach the age of 59 1/2 or otherwise pay a tax penalty except in some specific situations.
-You'll usually need to make some required minimum withdrawals once you've reached 70 1/2 or else face tax penalties.
+Some of the most common retirement plans include 401(k)s, Roth IRAs and traditional IRA accounts.
+They all allow both you and your employer to contribute funds up to set annual limits.
+You must keep your money in the account until you reach age 59½ or you'll have to pay a tax penalty except in some specific situations.

-However, it's important to know how these accounts differ in terms of the tax treatment of contributed and withdrawn funds:
+Roth plans differ from traditional plans in terms of the tax treatment of contributed and withdrawn funds:

-- With a traditional IRA, you exclude your contributions from your taxable income now and instead pay income taxes on that money upon withdrawal.
+- You exclude your contributions from your taxable income now and instead pay income taxes on that money upon withdrawal with a traditional IRA.
 This works the same for many traditional 401(k) plans.

-- Roth IRA plans and Roth 401(k) plans involve paying taxes now on contributed funds so that you don't need to pay them when you withdraw the funds later.
-These Roth accounts will lead to income taxes, though, if you withdraw earnings on contributions early or if you make any withdrawal before the account has reached five years old.
+- Roth IRA plans and Roth 401(k) plans involve paying taxes now on contributed funds so you don't have to do so when you withdraw the money later.
+These Roth accounts will lead to income taxes, however, if you withdraw earnings on contributions early or if you make any withdrawals before you've held the account for at least five years.

 Read More: Why Is it Important to Invest Money for Retirement?